JaewookYou/whs1-ctf2-authbypass-chall/README.md

-- add execute permission to `entrypoint.sh` before you run docker-compose
-- then you could run with just typing `docker-compose up`
+- you could run with just typing `docker-compose up`